graphql-devise/graphql_devise/README.md

 one argument (field name) and is called whenever a field that requires authentication is called without an authenticated resource.
 By default a `GraphQL::ExecutionError` will be raised if authentication fails.
 This will provide a GQL like error message on the response.
+1. `public_introspection`: The [introspection query](https://graphql.org/learn/introspection/) is a very useful GQL resource that provides information about what queries the schema supports.
+This query is very powerful and there may be some case in which you want to limit its usage to authenticated users.
+To accomplish this the schema plugin provides the `public_introspection` option.
+This option accepts a boolean value and by default will consider introspection queries public in all environments but production.

 ### Available Mount Options
 Both the `mount_graphql_devise_for` method and the `GraphqlDevise::ResourceLoader` class